Working with Models¶

 Where available, accuracy information for a model is shown in mean Average Precision (mAP).
 Two mAP values are given based on how often an object is correctly predicted within the first predictions (top-1) or within the top five predictions (top-5) returned by the inference engine.
 For full information on mAP and how it is calculated see this Medium article.

 Inference times for models measure how long it takes for the inference engine to process an image and return predictions.
-Inference times are given in seconds, with benchmarking done on the Inforce 6640.
-Information for the Inforce 6640 can be found here.
+Inference times are given in seconds.

 Models within alwaysAI¶